 No doubt it is the home mountain of Tolmezzo city, the centre of Carnia.
 With a few rugged side summits its massif is rising more than 1600 meters above the confluence of Tagliamento and Fella rivers.
 And, luckilly, you can't drive up very high on the mountain.
 From Amaro a narrow mountain road goes up to some 980 m, but you must be lucky to reach its end with a car.
 In June 2006 we had to stop on some 700 m, because the road was hopelessly covered with tons of rock, which came down by a ravine in winter.

 As you can see from pictures, Monte Amariana is a nice pyramid.
-Actually it is a ridge, going in a West-East direction.
-Its slopes are steep, parts of the western ridge looks even quite wild, and also the easiest approach from the South requires overcoming a rocky barrier, so that the route is secured with a cable.
+Its slopes are steep, parts of the western ridge look even quite wild, and also the easiest approach from the South requires overcoming a rocky barrier and is secured with a cable.
 And, indeed, in June its southern slopes are full of blossoming flowers of all kinds.
 Primarilly it's a mountain for hikers, its routes are of all kinds of difficulty.
 Some are very long, especially the W-E traverses.

 The mountain is rising just above the highway Udine - Tarvisio - Villach.
 You exit it for Tolmezzo, drive towards Tolmezzo and in Amaro deter right into the village.
 If you are arriving from the West, you are probably coming over Passo Mauria and driving down by the Tagliamento valley.
 You pass Tolmezzo, reaching Amaro.

 Once in Amaro you need to find the mountain road, which ascends up the southern slopes of Monte Amariana.
 The easiest way is to keep as much towards the East as possible.
 Then you just drive straight up and later left, crossing the slopes.
 It then depends on the road conditions how high you can reach.
 Ideally, if the road is completely cleaned, you park on a small saddle in a side ridge, some 1058 m high.